Artsen/Semantic-Landscape-Sampler/README.md

 | Segment mesh does not move with spread slider | Update to this revision; overlays now reuse the same scaled geometry pipeline as the point cloud. |
 | Frontend tests complain about missing pnpm | Install Node 20, run corepack enable, then pnpm install. |

+## How Is This Mapped?

+The picture on screen is the end of a repeatable pipeline that turns raw completions into blended feature vectors, projects them with UMAP, and then rehydrates the geometry in the browser.
+Here is the full loop:

+1. **Generate the text you want to map.** One prompt is fanned out to `n` chat completions (pick any supported GPT family).
+Each completion is optionally segmented into discourse-aware chunks (sentences/clauses) so you can explore both whole responses and their fragments.
+Every run and artifact is written to SQLite for reproducibility.
+2. **Blend multiple feature views into a single vector.** For every response/segment we concatenate: (a) an OpenAI embedding (`text-embedding-3-large`, with a small-model fallback), (b) TF‑IDF weights over the corpus, (c) prompt-similarity features (e.g., cosine distance to the original prompt or seed answer), and (d) lightweight scalar stats such as length.
+This gives us one high-dimensional feature vector per item.
+3. **Project twice with deterministic UMAP.** Using a fixed random seed, we run UMAP two times over the same blended matrix—one projection targets 3D coordinates for the point cloud, the other targets 2D for exports and minimaps.
+UMAP preserves neighborhood relationships; the three axes are latent directions, not hand-labeled topics.
+4. **Persist coordinates and metadata.** Each item stores `coords_3d = [x, y, z]` and `coords_2d = [x, y]`, plus embedding hashes, cluster labels, and outlier scores.
+Because the seed is shared, repeated runs over identical data remain stable.
+5. **Cluster for structure.** HDBSCAN labels dense regions, emits soft membership probabilities, and computes outlier scores; if it cannot converge, a KMeans fallback guarantees a partition.
+Cluster centroids and keyword themes feed the legend and detail drawers.
+6. **Build overlays from the same scale.** From the blended vectors we derive similarity edges (k-NN graph), parent-thread meshes (linking segments back to responses), and convex hulls per response.
+These overlays now reuse the same center/scale calculations as the point positions so they stay aligned when you tweak the spread slider or camera.
+7. **Render with react-three-fiber.** The frontend components pull JSON from `/run/{id}/results`, memoise typed arrays for coordinates/colors, and hand them to `Points` in WebGL.
+Orthographic/ perspective cameras, lasso selection, density heatmaps, and tooltips all run on top of that base geometry.
+The 2D projection powers exports and alt views.
+8. **Interact, label, export.** Filters (role, cluster, outlier), annotations, and history management all mutate the Zustand store.
+Exports include text, blended features, clusters, and both coordinate sets so downstream workflows can replay the map.

+> **Why don’t the axes say “topic” or “sentiment”?** Because UMAP is a manifold learner: it pulls high-dimensional neighborhoods into three latent directions that best preserve proximity.
+Semantic meaning lives in closeness, clusters, hulls, and edges—not in the individual axis labels.

+If you want to tune the layout, play with the UMAP parameters in the backend configuration (`n_neighbors`, `min_dist`, `metric`) and keep them aligned with any k-NN edge building so the overlays remain faithful.

 ## Roadmap and Next Steps

 - Integrate pnpm into the CLI image so Vitest can run locally and in CI without manual setup.